The Coalition for Children

 • Be thankful for your health and/or the health of your loved ones

-• Take it an extra step to thank or show appreciation for those who help us (examples: post it notes/card, snack or small gift, smile, hug, compliment)
+With your child(ren) thank or show appreciation for those who help us (examples: post it notes/card, snack or small gift, smile, hug, compliment)

 • Child care/daycare provider, nanny, family members, significant others

-• A simple note, a spoken "Thank You!," a wave, a smile or a happy honk could make the day of someone who helps you on a daily basis.
+A simple note, a spoken "Thank you," a wave, a smile or a happy honk could make the day of someone who helps you on a daily basis.
 Who doesn’t like to feel appreciated?!

 Art